4 Geometry operations

 elev_bbox.plot(color='none', edgecolor='red', ax=ax);

 We can shift a raster origin not just when padding, but in any other use case, just by changing its transformation matrix.
-The effect is that the raster is going to be shifted (which is analogous to .translate for shifting a vector layer, see Section 4.3.4).
-Manually shifting a raster to arbitrary distance is rarely needed in real-life scenarios, but it is useful to know how to do it at least for better understanding the concept of raster origin.
+The effect is that the raster is going to be shifted (which is analogous to .translate for shifting a vector layer, see Section 4.2.4).
+Manually shifting a raster to arbitrary distance is rarely needed in real-life scenarios, but it is useful to know how to do it at least for a better understanding of the concept of raster origin.
 As an example, let’s shift the origin of elev.tif by (-0.25,0.25).
-First, we calculate the new origin:
+First, we need to calculate the new origin.

 xmin_new = xmin - 0.25 # shift xmin to the left